Woodmore Board of Education District Office

 Hours 8:00 am - 3:30 pm (Monday - Friday)

-4. Woodmore is committed to a safe educational environment for students, staff, and visitors of our buildings.
+Goal 1: Provide a safe educational environment for students, staff and visitors of our buildings

 The Board of Education recognizes the value to school governance of public comment on educational issues and the importance of allowing members of the public to express themselves on school matters of community interest.
 The Board offers public participation to members of the public in accordance with the procedures below.
 The Board applies these procedures to all speakers and does not discriminate based on the identity of the speaker, content of the speech, or viewpoint of the speaker.